ZachPinfold/next-swatched/README.md

 - ~~Add colour compare function for finding new colours~~
 - ~~Add colours based on RGB / Hex~~
 - Add the ability to group colours by category

+## Refactoring to do

+- Move SASS files into component folders
+- Move all FE files into SRC folder
+- Add tests to component folders
+- Comment out more complex logic